Why did we ask...

 ...about gender and sexuality?

 The Chicago Arts Census understands that categorizing sex, gender, and sexuality treats these identities as static.
 Historically, surveys are slow to integrate contemporary gender theory and lived experiences.
-However, we include gender and sexuality in the survey to study their role in inequality and understand interlocking structural issues that create our current conditions.
+However, we included gender and sexuality in the survey to study their role in inequality and understand interlocking structural issues that create our current conditions.

 We acknowledge and celebrate the fluidity within and beyond traditional categories of gender and sexuality.
 The Chicago Arts Census Team incorporated categories for comparison with national surveys on labor and quality of life.
 While creating the survey, we adapted terms for greater inclusivity and space for evolution.
 [5]